Geosciences, Pollution Prevention and Treatment

 Access to L3 GPTP is automatic for students who have completed L2 GPTP at the University of Montpellier.

-Access is by application for external students:
+Access is based on application for external students:

 Applications can be submitted on the following platforms: